Developer Documentation

 4MediaAdded

 For each user connected to the same ODIN room which has a microphone stream enabled (some of them might only be spectators just listening) an OnMediaAdded event is triggered.
 This event needs to be handled by your application.
-In this callback, you basically use the AddPlaybackComponent member function of the OdinHandler singleton instance to create a PlaybackComponent that is attached to a GameObject in your scene, depending on the your use case.
+In this callback, you basically use the AddPlaybackComponent member function of the OdinHandler singleton instance to create a PlaybackComponent that is attached to a GameObject in your scene, depending on your use case.
 Navigate to the event to learn more and to see some example code.

 5RoomJoined